How to Become a Notary in Montana

 - Be able to read and write English.

-- Not be disqualified to receive a commission pursuant to MCA §1-5-621.
+- Be eligible to receive a commission pursuant to Montana Code Annotated §1-5-621.

-How to become a notary public in Montana?
+- How to become a notary in Montana.

 How do I renew my notary commission in Montana?